A 9/11 Commission for Jan. 6? Possible, but harder this time.

 Still, there were heated discussions.
 “You can’t force unanimity,” says Mr. Hamilton.
 “If it comes at all on controversial topics, it comes after a lot of discussion.”

 Chris Kojm, the deputy executive director of the commission, recalls a discussion about a draft chapter involving the bombing of the USS Cole in the fall of 2000.
-Seventeen soldiers had died, and neither the Clinton nor the Bush administrations had responded militarily.
+Seventeen sailors had died, and neither the Clinton nor the Bush administrations had responded militarily.
 The commissioners came to agreement by stripping it down to a bare-bones description of the chronology of events.

 “It is noun, verb, description of action.
 No adjectives, no characterization,” says Professor Kojm, who now teaches U.S. foreign policy and national security at George Washington University’s Elliott School of International Affairs.
 “That frankly became the editorial tone of the commission report. ...
 It studiously avoided assigning blame.
 You’ll never find a sentence that says it was Bush’s fault or Clinton’s fault.
 There was a very careful dedication to the factual record.”